-The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher knowledge, understanding and skills that will prepare you for further study or training.
+The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
+The qualification provides the knowledge, understanding and skills that will prepare you for further study or training.

 Everyone taking this qualification will study three mandatory units, covering the following content areas: